 (2) The Special Economic Zone Re-investment Reserve has been created out of the profit of eligible SEZ units in terms of the provisions of Sec 10AA(1)(ii) of Income Tax Act, 1961.
-The reserve should be utilized by the Group for acquiring new plant and machinery for the purpose of its business in the terms of the Sec 10AA(2) of the Income Tax Act, 1961.
+The reserve should be utilized by the Group for acquiring new plant and machinery for the purpose of its business in the terms of the provisions of Sec 10AA(1)(ii) of Income Tax Act, 1961.
+The reserve should be utilized by the Group for acquiring new plant and machinery for the purpose of its business in the terms of the provisions of Sec 10AA(2)(ii) of Income Tax Act, 1961.